 Monitor your credit reports

 Each year, you’re entitled to one free credit report from each of the “Big Three” credit bureaus — Experian, Equifax, and Transunion.
-And in light of the pandemic, you can view your report for free weekly through April 2021.
 It can pay off big time to get those reports and read them carefully, according to Karra Kingston, a New York bankruptcy lawyer.
 Why?
 Because even credit bureaus make mistakes, and a mistake on your credit report could cost you a mortgage.
 “You should always be up-to-date on what has changed and why something has changed,” Kingston says.

 The bureaus make it possible to fix errors in your reports with online forms you can fill out and submit.
 There are also a number of for-profit companies that will monitor your credit and alert you if there are significant changes, but in most cases, you’ll be able to do this monitoring yourself for free.